-Whether you're a thriller fan, a YA stan, or looking for a book to expand your mind, there's something from everyone this month.
+Whether you're a thriller fan, a YA stan, or looking for a book to expand your mind, there's something for everyone this month.
 But to help you narrow things down, here are the 20 most anticipated books of March 2020:

 We Ride Upon Sticks by Quan Barry (Mar.
 3)

 In late-1980s Danvers, Massachusetts, a high-school field hockey team descended from the major players in the Salem Witch Trials has a comeback season for the ages.
 But is it all the result of their earnest efforts... or are darker forces at work behind the scenes?